Arts & Cultural Activities

 Whanganui Intermediate has a wide range of opportunities for students to get involved in the arts and often compete at regional competitions.
 We have a Performing Arts Centre built to meet the needs of our students in music, drama and dance.
 The centre is equipped with full range of musical instruments and includes a full suite of electronic keyboards.

 Music tuition is offered on a range of instruments.

 All students have the opportunity to be involved in the school production or festival of the arts.

 Students can apply to take part in the wearable arts competition, held annually.
-Supported by our Art teacher Mrs Coombs, students create an outfit and a performance to fulfil a breif set by the hosting school.
+Supported by our Art teacher Mrs Hildreth, students create an outfit and a performance to fulfill a brief set by the hosting school.
 Students work on their project during afternoon extension times.
 Whanganui Intermediate won the Super Arts Wearable Arts competition "At the Bottom of the Garden" in 2017.